SallyMcGrath/syllabus/docs/js-core-1/week-1/lesson.md

 const message = "This is a string";
 ```

-Notice that strings are always wrapped **inside of quote marks**.
+Notice that strings are always wrapped **inside quote marks**.
 We do this so that the computer knows when the string starts and ends.

 You can check that the data is a string by using the `typeof` operator: